aw3consulting/zig-ziegler-unclaimed-goods/abandoned-goods-notice-may27-2025.md

 ---
 layout: default
-title: PUBLIC NOTICE OF ABANDONMENT – FINAL STATUS
+title: Zig Ziegler – Abandoned Goods Notice (May 27, 2025)
 ---

 # NOTICE OF ABANDONMENT AND FINAL STATUS